okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/activate-and-enable/index.md

 2. Select a Custom Authorization Server from the list (usually **default**).

-3. Select the **Access Policies** tab and edit the policy rule to use with the hook.
-In most cases, edit the **Default Policy Rule**.
+3. Select the **Access Policies** tab.
+Navigate to the Rule table and click the Edit icon next to the policy rule that will use the Inline hook.
+In most cases, edit the **Default Policy Rule** of the **Default Policy**.

-4. From the **Use this Inline Hook** drop-down menu, select the Token Inline Hook you activated ("Patient Token Hook").
+4. From the **Use this inline hook** drop-down menu, select the Token Inline Hook you activated ("Patient Token Hook").

 5. Click **Update Rule**.